haveno-dex/haveno-site/faq.md

 Haveno can be used now on Monero's main network by using a third party Haveno network.

-We do not officially endorse any networks at this time, but they can be found online.
+We do not officially endorse any networks at this time.

 ## [What currencies will be listed?](#what-currencies-will-be-listed)